dhineshkaran/DevopsNotes/README.md

 # Devops Notes
-Select branches for diff devops tools and Notes
+Choose branches for different devops tools and Notes.